 But Writer, your work is not done.
 In fact, it has just begun.

-After your manuscript has been written, it must go through the editing process.
+The editing process starts as soon as you have completed the manuscript writing.
 This is where the manuscript takes shape and form and polished to perfection.

-This process takes place in two stages: the work of the writer and the work of the editor.
+This process takes place in two stages: the writer editing his own work and secondly, hiring a professional editor.

 - Read and reread the manuscript, adding or deleting content as needed – During the writing stage, the writer may have written a bunch of unnecessary stuff or he might have strayed off topic at times.
 Or, probably he left out some important details.
 Now that he is rereading, he can fix all these issues.